PhilZPhaZ/Tic-Tac-Toe-in-python/README.md

 # Tic-Tac-Toe-in-python
-Tic tac toe in python I made\n
+Tic tac toe in python I made you just have to install tkinter
-Install tkinter